-c.
-Liquidation of NCOs
+3. Liquidation of NCOs

-- 87. The Venice Commission recalls that "the dissolution of an NCO is an extreme measure, which needs to be based on a well-founded rationale and it is well established under the international case-law that it can only be resorted to in exceptional situations", 144 for instance, where fundamental democratic principles are at stake.
-145 Failure to comply with the Ministry of Justice's decision prohibiting the implementation of certain activities or events does not rise to the level of very serious misconduct which could be considered an exceptional circumstance and which could consequently be addressed by dissolution of the NCO.
+88. The Venice Commission recalls that "the dissolution of an NCO is an extreme measure, which needs to be based on a well-founded rationale and it is well established under the international case-law that it can only be resorted to in exceptional situations", for instance, where fundamental democratic principles are at stake.
+Failure to comply with the Ministry of Justice's decision prohibiting the implementation of certain activities or events does not rise to the level of very serious misconduct which could be considered an exceptional circumstance and which could consequently be addressed by dissolution of the NCO.
 The risk of liquidation confronts "foreign agent" NCOs with the hard choice between quitting an activity and being forcibly dissolved.
 Either option would effectively force the NCO out of existence.
-The penalty of liquidation foreseen can thus hardly be proportionate. - 88.
-This lack of proportionality cannot be rectified by the fact that the decision would be taken by a court.
+The penalty of liquidation foreseen can thus hardly be proportionate.

+89. This lack of proportionality cannot be rectified by the fact that the decision would be taken by a court.
 In their 2014 Joint Guidelines on the Freedom of Association, the Venice Commission and OSCE-ODIHR stressed that "involuntary termination of an association, which may take the form of dissolution or prohibition, may only occur following a decision by an independent and impartial court".
 The amendments, however, do not provide courts with criteria to independently determine whether to grant the request for liquidation.
-If this is indeed so, then the involvement of the Court does not serve the purpose it is meant to serve, namely engaging in a substantive assessment of the alleged misconduct and choose a sanction proportionate to this misconduct. - 89.
-Therefore, the penalty of liquidation for the mere failure to comply with the Ministry of Justice's prohibition of certain activities is incompatible with the freedom of association and should be reserved for extreme cases of serious violations threatening democracy.
+If this is indeed so, then the involvement